grant-appzen-12/docs/docs/autonomous-ap.md

 When uploading CSV files to the SFTP server, ensure that the file naming conventions follow the specified pattern to ensure proper processing.
 Files should be named according to the format: `<file_type>_<date>_<sequence>.csv`, for example: `invoices_20230501_001.csv`
 {% endhint %}

-## Getting Started

-To get started with Autonomous AP:

-1. Request API credentials from your AppZen account manager
-2. Configure your master data synchronization (vendors, chart of accounts, etc.)
-3. Set up your preferred integration method (API or CSV)
-4. Begin submitting invoices for processing
+## Integration Best Practices

+When integrating with the Autonomous AP APIs, follow these best practices:

+1. **Authentication Security**: Store your API credentials securely and never expose them in client-side code.

+2. **Error Handling**: Implement robust error handling for all API responses, including retries for transient issues.

+3. **Pagination Handling**: When retrieving lists of resources, always implement proper pagination to handle large datasets efficiently.

+4. **Rate Limiting**: Respect the rate limits (20 requests per second per data type) to avoid throttling.

+5. **WebHooks for Notifications**: Instead of polling for status updates, consider implementing webhook listeners for push notifications on invoice status changes.

+6. **Idempotency**: Use unique identifiers for each submission to avoid duplicate processing in case of network issues.

+7. **Testing**: Always validate your integration in a sandbox environment before deploying to production.

 {% hint style="warning" %}
-All AP configurations should be tested in a sandbox environment before deploying to production.
-This ensures proper data mapping and workflow configurations.
+Consider implementing a token-based caching strategy to avoid making redundant API calls, especially for master data that changes infrequently.
 {% endhint %}

-For further assistance, contact support@appzen.com.